dmyates/Open4Comment/README.md

 # Open4Comment

+**This project is abandoned.
+The code is janky, the architecture suspect, and if you touch it wrong it'll spit XSS at you.
+It was a neat idea, but for various reasons, I will probably not return to it.**

 No frills commenting for the your minimalist blog.
 Like a self-hosted Disqus without all the cruft.
 Not quite ready for production usage, but getting there.

 ## Features